 By now, everyone should know that the United States committed genocide against the Native American people.
 People forget, however, that Canada also committed genocide against its native population.

-Although Canada did not ostensibly aim to kill the Natives, the death rate at these boarding schools was alarmingly high.
-And, as the above article points out, the UN’s Convention on Genocide considers, "Forcibly transferring children of the group to another group," as genocide in and of itself.
+Although Canada did not ostensibly aim to kill indigenous people, the death rate at these boarding schools was alarmingly high.
+And as the above article points out, the UN’s Convention on Genocide considers "Forcibly transferring children of the group to another group" to be genocide in and of itself.
 What the Canadians did to their indigenous population definitely fits the bill.

 The Moriori Genocide

 The Moriori people inhabited the Chatham Islands, located 400 miles east of New Zealand.
 Their peak population was only about 2,000, but they were almost completely wiped out by another group: the Māori (the indigenous people of New Zealand).